rwalkbout/walkboutr/README.md

 longitude, speed.
 The accelerometry data contain the required columns: time, accerometry counts.
 These data have no extra columns, do not contain NAs, and don’t have negative speeds or accelerometry counts.
-All times are also in date-time format.
+All times here are also in date-time format.

 ``` r
 library(walkboutr)